sbb-design-systems/lyne-angular/src/angular/table/table.md

 #### Selection

-Right now there is no formal support for adding a selection UI to the table, but SBB Angular does offer the right components and pieces to set this up.
+Right now there is no formal support for adding a selection UI to the table, but Lyne Angular does offer the right components and pieces to set this up.
 The following steps are one solution but it is not the only way to incorporate row selection in your table.